 NORMALIZE WHAT YOU CAN

 So much has been disrupted in our lives.
-There is very little that we can call ‘normal’.
-Our most basic expectations for the future, for our daily living, has been set aside.
-When so many things have been taken away from us, our mental health depends on our ability to hold on to those activities we still have.
+There is very little that we can call ‘normal’ these days.
+Our most basic expectations for the future, for our daily living, has been disrupted.

-TASK: Find two or three activities that you can do on a regular basis, that allow you to feel, for the moment, that your life is back to normal.
+TASK: Find two or three activities that you can do on a regular basis this week, that allow you to feel, for the moment,

 HERE’S THE CHALLENGE: